The latest numbers on COVID-19 in Canada for Sunday, March 28, 2021

-There were zero new cases Saturday.
-The rate of active cases is 0.96 per 100,000 people.
-Over the past seven days, there has been a total of one new case.
+There was one new case Sunday.
+The rate of active cases is 1.15 per 100,000 people.
+Over the past seven days, there has been two new case.
 The seven-day rolling average of new cases is zero.

 There have been no deaths reported over the past week.
 The overall death rate is 1.15 per 100,000 people.